orbyfied/spruce/README.md

 ```groovy
 implementation(files("(maybe relative) path to spruce jar"))
 ```
-For other build tools/platforms, like Maven, just search it on Google.
+For other build tools/platforms, like Maven, you will have to search it on Google.
+These build tools/platforms will be added in future updates to the README, but are currently out of scope as I will focus on the README after fixing up the repository and finishing the main parts of the project.

 ## How to use **`spruce`**